aabbtree77/twinpeekz/README.md

     ```

     The second executable depends on fewer dynamically linked libraries, but where has libGL gone?

-* Nim is unusually flexible with style and case-insensitivity and this issue remains [controversial](https://github.com/nim-lang/RFCs/issues/456).
-One example where this feature bites can be seen in nim-gl bindings to GLFW.
-[Check this out](https://github.com/nimgl/nimgl/blob/309d6ed8164ad184ed5bbb171c9f3d9d1c11ff81/src/nimgl/glfw.nim#L857):

-    ```nim
-    GLFWCursorSpecial* = 0x00033001 ## Originally GLFW_CURSOR but conflicts with GLFWCursor type
-    ```

-    In the original OpenGL C interface we have the GLFW_CURSOR constant and the GLFWCursor structure.
-In Nim these two become the same due its style rules.

 ## Credits, Rendering Frameworks I Have Tried, Many Thanks To: